open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 Changes:

    - JS Client - Redid getStatistics support for Firefox.
    - Server - Depreciating roomObj.setConnection() It was incomplete and improperly documented.
+It works as before, but logs a warning.
    - Documentation - Changelog now says 'JS Client' instead of 'API' to reference the JavaScript client.

 Fixes: